BinaryWorlds/FacebookClearActivityLog2024/README.md

 1. Sign in.
 2. Go to activity log.
-3. On the left u can select subcategory.
+3. On the left you can select subcategory.
 4. Refresh page.
-   > If you dont, running code logout you(if you go to activity log from menu, with logout button)
+   > If you don't, running code logout you (if you go to activity log from menu, with logout button).
 5. Open DevTool.
    > In chrome press F12.
 6. Go to console.